 - Start monitoring your child’s credit and SSN

 - Teach your kids not to overshare online

 - Secure your child’s devices from hackers

 - Don’t ignore strange mail in your child’s name

-- Limit the number of accounts and services your child signs up for
+- Limit the number of accounts your child signs up for

 - Sign up for family identity theft protection